mdavids/rfc/content/draft-davids-forsalereg-07.md

 <!-- DONE: double check on https://author-tools.ietf.org/abnf -->

-Records without a version tag **MUST NOT** be interpreted or processed as a valid '_for-sale' indicator.
+Records without a version tag **MUST NOT** be interpreted or processed as a valid "\_for-sale" indicator.
 However, they may still offer some additional information for humans when considered alongside a valid record, for example: